Privacy Policy

 When creating an account or subscribing to our services, we collect:

-- Contact details (name, email address, phone number).
+- contact details (name, email address, phone number);

-- Business details (company name, ABN/ACN, role/title).
+- business details (company name, ABN/ACN, role/title);

-- Billing and payment information.
+- billing and payment information; and

-- Account credentials and platform usage data.
+- account credentials and platform usage data.

 2.2 Sensitive Data Processed on Behalf of Firms